 Extreme Heat Safety Information

 Heat related deaths and illnesses are preventable, yet many people don’t take dangerous heat seriously.
-According to the Centers for Disease Control and Prevention, during 2006-2010, extreme heat exposure caused 3,332 deaths in the United States.
-That is more deaths due to extreme heat than hurricanes, lightning, tornadoes, floods and earthquakes.
+According to the Centers for Disease Control and Prevention, between 2004-2018, 10,527 deaths from heat-related exposure were reported in the United States.
+More deaths occur due to extreme heat than hurricanes, lightning, tornadoes, floods and earthquakes combined.

-The hot summer days are quickly approaching.
-Hot and humid days make it unbearable to stay comfortable and can also cause health problems, especially for the elderly, young children and individuals with chronic health conditions, and outdoor workers.
-Dangerous heat has the potential to cause health-related illness and death and can be prevented.
+Summer is filled with lots of heat and humidity.
+The hot and humid days can make it unbearable to stay comfortable and can also cause health problems, especially for the elderly, young children, individuals with chronic health conditions and outdoor workers.
+Dangerous heat has the potential to cause health-related illness and death, all of which can be prevented.

 The Polk County Health Department urges individuals to take the following precautions during this very hot and humid weather:

 - Two hours of respite in air conditioning can prevent heat-related illness and death from extreme heat.